hyperledger/besu/docs/JSON-RPC-API/Using-JSON-RPC-API.md

     pantheon --host-whitelist=example.com
     ```

-Specify * or all for `--host-whitelist` to effectively disable host protection.
+Specify * for `--host-whitelist` to effectively disable host protection.

 !!! caution
-    Specifying * or all for `--host-whitelist` is not recommended for production code.
+    Specifying * for `--host-whitelist` is not recommended for production code.

 ## JSON-RPC Authentication